J.S. Held Acquires Shechter & Everett to Expand Forensic Accounting Capabilities for Family Law Disputes in Florida

 Every fidelity claim is unique and different, but they all need a qualified, experienced group of professionals to address the various aspects of each claim.
 Finding experts who work hand-in-hand with one another to address the unique challenges of each specific claim is critical to achieving the best outcome.

-At the same time, the future of insurance is highly dynamic and can be influenced by unexpected events, changes in business practices, emerging risks, and emerging technologies.
-For example, since ChatGPT emerged in late 2022, we have already seen an impact in how fraud is being conducted as well as investigated with this new generative AI technology.
+At the same time, the future of insurance is highly dynamic and can be influenced by unexpected events, changes in business practices, new risks, and emerging technologies.
+For example, since ChatGPT appeared in late 2022, we have already seen an impact in how fraud is being conducted as well as investigated with this new generative-AI technology.
 As a result, fidelity insurance providers will continue to adapt to the changing landscape to remain effective in managing and processing claims.
 In turn, businesses need to also stay informed about these changes to mitigate losses, prevent losses from occurring, and ensure adequate coverage for their specific risks.

 Peter Fogarty is an Executive Vice President in J.S.
-Held’s Forensic Accounting practice.
-He has more than 35 years of expertise in forensic accounting and fraud examination.
+Held’s Forensic Accounting / Insurance practice.
+He has more than 40 years of expertise in forensic accounting and fraud examination.
 As a Certified Public Accountant and Certified Fraud Examiner, who is also certified in financial forensics, Peter specializes in the financial evaluation of damage claims and frauds, including first-party property losses, third-party liability cases, commercial litigation damages, and fidelity matters.
 He has significant experience assessing damages for both domestic and international organizations, including many Fortune 500 companies.
-In addition, he has managed several nationwide catastrophe response programs and has been responsible for the forensic accounting analysis of claimed damages exceeding $400 million.
-He has litigation experience in various courts throughout New England and has testified in both state and federal courts in cases involving such matters as commercial loss of income, contract disputes, fraud, personal injury, and subrogation.
+In addition, he has managed several nationwide catastrophe response programs and has been responsible for the forensic accounting analysis of claimed damages from one loss, exceeding $400 million.
+He has litigation experience in various courts throughout the country and has testified in both state and federal courts in cases involving such matters as commercial loss of income, contract disputes, fraud, personal injury, and subrogation.

 Natalie Lewis is a Senior Vice President in J.S.
 Held’s Economic Damages & Valuations practice.
 As a Certified Public Accountant and Certified Fraud Examiner, who is also certified in financial forensics, Natalie specializes in forensic accounting and the analysis of economic damages.
 She provides consulting and expert services for both plaintiff and defense law firms throughout the country.
 Natalie has conducted fraud investigations for companies of all sizes as well as government entities.
 Her investigations have spanned the globe and include various internal investigations, embezzlement, Ponzi schemes, commercial crime insurance claims, Foreign Corrupt Practices Act (FCPA), and asset misappropriation.